-The policy applies to all adults and students in our school, and we ask parents, carers, our community, and other adults involved to support it.
+The policy applies to all adults and students in our school, and we ask Governors, staff, parents, carers to support it.

 By accepting a place at Wellington School, you are accepting this policy and our approach.

 At the heart of our community are the people and the relationships they build.
 To make our community work we expect everyone to treat each other with respect, kindness, and compassion.